zjuwhw/zjuwhw.github.io/_posts/2016-05-07-work-title.md

 其他云服务商：Microsoft Azure, Google Compute Engine, Rightscale, Salesforce, EMC, Gigaspaces, 10gen, Datastax, Oracle, VMWare, Yahoo, Cloudera

+## 前端技术：

+- html (HyperText Markup Language): the standard markup language for creating web pages and web applications.
+- CSS (Cascading Style Sheets): a style sheet language used for describing the presentation of a document written in a markup language.
+- Javascript: a high-level, dynamic, untyped, and interpreted programming language.
+- JQuery: a cross-platform **JavaScript library** designed to simplify the client-side scripting of HTML.
+- Bootstrap: a free and open-source front-end **web framework** for designing websites and web applications.
+- AngularJS: a complete JavaScript-based open-source front-end **web application framework**.
+- NodeJS: an open-source, cross-platform runtime environment for developing server-side Web applications
+- gulp.js: the streaming build system
+- NPM: javascript package manager
+- nrm: NPM registry manager
+- nvm: Node Version Manager
+- React: a JavaScript library for building user interfaces

 ## 软件
 - **Bootstrap** is a free and open-source collection of tools for creating websites and web applications.
 It contains HTML- and CSS-based design templates for typography, forms, buttons, navigation and other interface components, as well as optional JavaScript extensions.